jovanravael21/Python_Problem_Solving/README.md

-Python Problem Solving Challenges Program
+# Python Problem Solving Challenges

-This is a list of Python Challenges that i have done during my studying, some of the questions are found from the internet (HackerRank & LeetCode)
+This repository contains Python challenges I completed during my studies.
+Some of these questions are sourced from platforms like [HackerRank](https://www.hackerrank.com/) and [LeetCode](https://leetcode.com/).